ufidon/bc/labs/lab01/README.md

 ```

-## Task2: Generate a Bitcoin address then encode as a QR code using *ipython3 and python packages (base58, fastecdsa)*
+## Task2: Generate a Bitcoin address then encode as a QR code using *ipython3 and python packages (base58, hashlib, fastecdsa)*
 ```python
 # 0. Install required Python packages
 sudo pip3 install base58  fastecdsa